ngardiner/proxmox_vswrouter/README.md

    * Model functionality on the VMWare Workstation VMNet functionality - allow easy spinning up of networks, primarily for lab testing, but with richer functionality and a web interface.

 ## Introduction
 The purpose of this project is to put together a particular network pattern useful for quickly spinning up and down virtual networks using more than one Proxmox host.
-This is to hopefully provide a similar ease of use to VMWare VMNet interfaces in VMWare workstation, but without the limitations.
+This is to hopefully provide a similar ease of use to VMWare VMNet interfaces in VMWare workstation, but without the limitations of single-host virtual networking.

 To do this, we offer a simple web interface with the following features: